oneill-aoifesarah/projecttwo-historypoliticsquiz/README.md

 - **Show Answers**
 - The show answer button reveal the total number of correct answers out of the total number of questions.
 It also details the incorrect answers, with the breakdown of question; answer given by the user; and the correct answer

-- The Try Again button is located at the bottom of the incorrect answers content allowing th user to select it, whereby they will automatically be redirected to start the quiz again.
+- The Try Again button is located at the bottom of the incorrect answers content allowing the user to select it, whereby they will automatically be redirected to start the quiz again.

 - **Try Again**
 - The selection of the Try Again button brings the user back to the start to retry the quiz.